oomorijosh/oomorijosh.github.io/projects/wonkes-manoa.md

 Together, these technologies allowed us to build a modern, full-stack web application that meets the course requirements.

-> For more information on Software Engineering requirements, click [here](../essays/software-reflection.md)
+> For more information on Software Engineering requirements, click <a href="https://oomorijosh.github.io/essays/software-reflection.html">here</a>
 ---

 ## My Contributions to Wonkes